Clinical Quality Registry

 - A collaboration has been established with the Registry of Senior Australians (ROSA) which recruits persons at the time of an aged care assessment in South Australia to monitor the health, service utilisation, medication use and other outcomes of this group.

-By 2023, we hope that most memory clinics across Australia will be participating in the ADNeT Registry.
+By the end of 2023, we hope that most memory clinics across Australia will be participating in the ADNeT Registry.

-ADNeT Registry Program Manager
+ADNeT Registry Annual Reports

-Phone: 1800 314 421
+1800 314 421 (free call within Australia)